SharafMohamed/log-surgeon/docs/custom-parser.md

 # Custom Parser

-A custom parser specifies the variables, LALR1 grammar rules, and code fragments necessary for `log-surgeon` to parse an input and provide meaningful output.
-`log-surgeon` uses the variable rules to find and categorize tokens in the input.
+A custom parser specifies the variable rules, LALR1 grammar rules, and code fragments necessary for `log-surgeon` to parse an input and provide meaningful output. `log-surgeon` uses the variable rules to find and categorize tokens in the input.
 These grammar rules are then used to reduce the tokens to a single symbol (representing the desired language/interpretation).
 Each grammar rule has an associated code fragment specifying what code to execute when the grammar rule is used.

 ## Variable rule syntax